Table of contents

 - Understanding counseling services (for example, the administrative side of counseling)

 Bringing together and combining these skills makes a successful and effective substance abuse counselor.
-You will need to be able to identify different types of addiction in people who don’t understand them and offer the appropriate treatment.
+You will need to identify different types of addiction in people who don’t understand them and offer the appropriate treatment.

-Learning effective communication techniques is a key.
-It’s something you’ll get the opportunity to observe and then apply into practice yourself on a regular basis.
+Learning effective communication techniques is critical.
+It’s something you’ll get the opportunity to observe and then apply into practice yourself regularly.

 Working with a group can be a daunting task for anyone.
 So your training and experience will teach you valuable leadership and communication skills.

-Throughout your training, you will be able to contact experienced tutors and mentors.
-It’s important to utilize this service to make sure you feel supported both intellectually and emotionally.
+Throughout your training, you will contact experienced tutors and mentors.
+It’s important to utilize this service to feel supported both intellectually and emotionally.

 The Bottom Line

-If you want to become a substance abuse counselor, then getting CCAPP certification is an absolute advantage.
-This means you will receive the required training in California and you’ll be able to offer the best treatment possible.
+If you want to become a substance abuse counselor, getting CCAPP certification is an absolute advantage.
+This means you will receive the required training in California, and you’ll be able to offer the best treatment possible.